Sundari (Malayalam TV series): Season 1

 Sundari also gets attached to her land lady and her granddaughter who lost her parents at a young age looks up to Sundari as her mother.
 Few months later, Sundari and Vaiga gets closer after Sundari saves Vaiga's mother, Vaidehi from Asphyxiation after being locked in the car.
 Vaiga brings Sundari home as a caretaker for her mother who got paralyzed while finding some hunch about Karthik.
 Vaidehi is always suspicious about Karthik and acts sick to find the truth about him along with Sundari's help.
 Time passes through like this, Vaiga comes up with job offer for Sundari at her office noticing her intellectual skills and knowledge.
 Sundari works for Vaiga and has become very close to Vaidehi.
-She is been lovingly called as Collector Amma by her office colleagues and Vaiga.
+She is being lovingly called as Collector Amma by her office colleagues and Vaiga.
 Karthick does not know that "Collector Amma", who Vaiga always talks about is actually Sundari.

 Sundari goes to her IAS coaching classes as well and there she meets a new friend named Siddarth.
 He is like a well wisher for her and a good friend too.
 Siddharth is a very kind and helping nature person as he always drops Sundari home and sometimes he motivates her whenever she seems so down.

+Season 2

+Years Later, Sundari became IAS officer and she lives with her grandmother and Mazha.
+She tries to destroy all inequalities and problems in the society.